MAWEKI-0/deepwiki-context7/superdoc.md

     Unstructured text is ambiguous.
 A well-defined schema is not.
 By forcing every piece of ad data into a standardized, machine-readable format (`knowledge_object`), we turn a library of documents into a true database.
 This allows for quantitative analysis, trend identification, and pattern matching that is impossible with simple semantic search.
 The schema is the backbone of our intelligence.

 3.  **The Right Mind for the Right Task.**
     We will employ a cascade of AI models from the Google AI ecosystem, each chosen for its specific strengths.
-A fast, cost-effective model (e.g., **Gemini 1.5 Flash**) will perform initial triage and visual description.
-A powerful, deep-reasoning model (e.g., **Gemini 1.5 Pro**) will conduct the final, high-stakes strategic analysis.
+A fast, cost-effective model (e.g., **gemini-2.5-flash-lite**) will perform initial triage and visual description.
+A powerful, deep-reasoning model (e.g., **gemini-2.5-flash-lite**) will conduct the final, high-stakes strategic analysis.
 This ensures we achieve maximum insight at an optimal cost.

 ### **1.3.
 The System in Action: A User Story**